ALICE SOFTWARE AS A SERVICE AGREEMENT

 7.1) Term of Agreement.
-This Agreement will begin on the Effective Date and continue for the period set forth in the Order Form (the “Initial Term”).
-Following the Initial Term, this Agreement will automatically renew for successive one-year terms (each, a “Renewal Term” and together with the Initial Term, collectively, the “Term”), unless one Party provides written notice to the other at least 90 days prior to the expiration of the then-current Term of its intention not to renew this Agreement.
+This Agreement will begin on the Effective Date and then continue for the Implementation Period (as applicable) plus the period set forth in the Order Form (the “Initial Term”).
+The “Implementation Period” means the period of time between the Effective Date and the earlier of (i) 60 days from the Effective Date or (ii) Service Start Date of the last Hotel implemented on the ALICE platform.
+Following the Initial Term, this Agreement will automatically renew for successive one-year terms (each, a “Renewal Term” and together with the Initial Term, collectively, the “Term”), unless one Party provides written notice to the other at least 90 days prior to the expiration of the Initial Term or Renewal Term (as applicable) of its intention not to renew this Agreement.

 7.2.2) Termination for Insolvency.
 A Party may terminate the Agreement without prior notice to the other if: (i) the other Party commences a voluntary case under title 11 of the United States Code or the corresponding provisions of any successor laws; (ii) anyone commences an involuntary case against the other Party under title 11 of the United States Code or the corresponding provisions of any successor laws and either (A) the case is not dismissed by midnight at the end of the 60th day after commencement or (B) the court before which the case is pending issues an order for relief or similar order approving the case; (iii) the other Party becomes insolvent or makes an assignment for the benefit of its creditors or an arrangement for its creditors pursuant to any bankruptcy law; (iv) the other Party discontinues its business; (v) a receiver is appointed for the other Party or its business; or (vi) the other Party fails generally to pay its debts as they become due (unless those debts are subject to a good-faith dispute as to liability or amount) or acknowledges in writing that it is unable to do so.